fangyiyu/GNPassGAN/README.md

 # GNPassGAN

-This repository is created for the review process of paper "HoneyGAN: Creating Indistinguishable Honeywords with Improved Generative Adversarial Networks."
+This repository is created for the review process of paper "GNPassGAN: Improved Generative Adversarial Networks For Trawling Offline Password Guessing"  for ASSS 2022.

 GNPassGAN is an offline password guessing tool based on PassGAN with the implementation of [Gradient Normalization](https://github.com/basiclab/GNGAN-PyTorch) in Pytorch 1.10.
-It is the building block of our HGT HoneyGAN.

 The model used in PassGAN is inspired from paper [Improved Training of Wasserstein GANs](https://arxiv.org/abs/1704.00028) and its pytorch version implementation [improved_wgan_training](https://github.com/caogang/wgan-gp).